-Jacam Chemical Company 2013, LLC
+Jacam Chemical Company 2013, LLC (JACAM)

 JACAM, a Delaware limited liability company of which AES Holdco is the sole shareholder, was formed on February 20, 2013.
 On March 1, 2013, JACAM, and its wholly-owned subsidiaries, acquired all of the business assets of JACAM Chemicals and all of the assets of JACAM Chemicals' subsidiaries pursuant to the terms of the JACAM Acquisition Agreement.
-JACAM is a production and specialty chemical sales and manufacturing company and conducts the Corporation's US production and specialty chemicals operation out of the JACAM office located in Sterling, Kansas.
-JACAM's four wholly owned subsidiaries are Jacam Chemicals 2013, LLC (incorporated on February 20, 2013, Delaware), Jacam Manufacturing 2013, LLC (incorporated on February 20, 2013, Delaware),

-Jacam Carriers 2013, LLC (incorporated on February 20, 2013, Delaware) and Jacam Aviation 2013, LLC (incorporated on February 22, 2013, Delaware).
+JACAM is an oilfield chemical manufacturing company which wholesales oilfield chemicals and retail sales production and specialty chemicals.
+JACAM conducts the Corporation's US production and specialty chemicals operation out of the JACAM office located in Sterling, Kansas.
+JACAM's four wholly owned subsidiaries are Jacam Chemicals 2013, LLC (incorporated on February 20, 2013, Delaware), Jacam Manufacturing 2013, LLC (incorporated on February 20, 2013, Delaware) and Jacam Aviation 2013, LLC (incorporated on February 22, 2013, Delaware).

-Intercorporate Relationships as at March 1, 2013
+Intercorporate Relationships as at March 1, 2014